GoldenShadow96/smart-notes-application-/README.md

 ## 4. COMPOSING DOCKER CONTAINERS

-To run the project you only need to have docker installed.
+At this point to run the project you only need to have docker installed.

 Simply type in these command lines one-by-one in the projects directory: